dunglas/doctrine-json-odm/README.md

 ## Install

+To install the library, use [Composer](https://getcomposer.org/), the PHP package manager:

+    composer require dunglas/doctrine-json-odm

-If you are using [Symfony](https://symfony.com) or [API Platform](https://api-platform.com), jump to the next section to learn how to install the provided bundle.
+If you are using [Symfony 4+](https://symfony.com) or [API Platform](https://api-platform.com), you have nothing more to do!
 If you use Doctrine directly, use a bootstrap code similar to the following:

 ```php